-Most full-time staff are entitled to 20 days' holiday per Holiday Year, plus 4 days to be taken when we are closed over Christmas, and the 8 Bank Holidays each year.
+Most full-time staff are entitled to 20 days' holiday per Holiday Year, plus 4 days to be taken when we are closed over Christmas, and the 8 Bank Holidays each year (a total of 32 days).

 Your Contract of Employment will also set out information on holiday entitlement for starters and leavers.

-The College reserves the right to request employees to take their holiday at specific times during the year, see your Head of Department for any times for your department.
+The College reserves the right to request employees to take their holiday at specific times during the year, see your Head of Department for any specific times for your department.